 - Always wash fruit first.

-- Use a microplane to create lemon zest from the peel and freeze in icecube trays or small containers.
+- Use a microplane to create citrus zest from the peel and freeze in icecube trays or small containers.

-- To freeze whole lemons, place them in freezer bags, removing as much air as possible before sealing.
+- To freeze whole citrus, place them in freezer bags, removing as much air as possible before sealing.

-- To thaw, microwave for a few seconds, or place the lemons in cold water for 10 to 15 minutes.
-Slice the lemon and juice.
+- To thaw, microwave for a few seconds, or place the citrus in cold water for 10 to 15 minutes.
+Slice the fruit and juice.

-- To freeze slices, lay them out on a cookie sheet and set them in the freezer for a few hours.
+- To freeze slices or wedges, lay them out on a cookie sheet and set them in the freezer for a few hours.
 Once they’re solid, collect them into a zip-top storage bag.
 Use them directly from the freezer to add flavor to drinks.